 Working at ASHA

 The American Speech-Language-Hearing Association (ASHA) is a nonprofit scientific and professional association for speech-language pathologists (SLPs), audiologists, and speech, language and hearing scientists.
 ASHA's mission is to ensure that all people with communication disorders receive quality services from well-educated professionals.
-We represent more than 173,070 members and affiliates.
+We represent 182,000 members and affiliates.

 You can learn more about the important work our members do in the Share Your Stories section of this Web site.

 ASHA is committed to supporting work/life balance and has been recognized as a great place to work many times over.
 We have recently been awarded: